Nutrient Newsletter 2024 Q1

-The Division of Water is developing a draft Nutrient Reduction Strategy to outline ongoing and future efforts to reduce the amount nutrients entering Kentucky waters and, ultimately, the Gulf of Mexico.
-Elevated levels of nutrients in Kentucky have been associated with eutrophication of lakes and streams and the formation of harmful algal blooms.
+The Kentucky Division of Water developed a Nutrient Reduction Strategy to outline ongoing and future efforts to reduce the amount nutrients entering Kentucky waters, and ultimately the Gulf of Mexico.
+Elevated levels of nutrients such as nitrogen and phosphorus are associated with eutrophication of lakes and streams, and the formation of harmful algal blooms.

 in the nation’s waters have contributed to hypoxic conditions, or a